nodecattel/wonky-ord-junkcoin/READMEFROMAPEZORD.md

 # Shibes

 You should periodically create checkpoints of the redb database that you can restore from.
-Dogecoin has more reorgs than bitcoin due to its 1 minute block times and casey/ord does not handle reorgs.
+Junkcoin has more reorgs than bitcoin due to its 1 minute block times and casey/ord does not handle reorgs.
 There is an open issue [here](https://github.com/casey/ord/issues/148).

 You can donate to apezord here: